TREES OF MAUI & HAWAII

 It is said the first Hawaiians brought coconuts with them on their voyages from Polynesia.
 Coconuts are not indigenous to Hawaiʻi and it is hard to say exactly when they arrived in Hawai’i as they are well known for traveling great distances on the ocean currents.

 The nuts are an amazing food source (with coconut water being a recent health food craze).
 Rope made from coconut fiber is incredibly strong and was used by ancient Hawaiians for construction of canoes, houses and weapons.
-They are especially tasty right off the tree and a fresh one can weigh as much as 8 to 10 lbs.
+They are especially tasty right off the tree and a fresh one can weigh as much as 8 to 10 pounds.
 You won’t see coconuts in the trees around resorts because they keep them trimmed off so they don’t fall on someone.
 We can remember camping in Hana and hearing them hit the ground like a bag of hammers, which is pretty spooky at night.
 We’ve heard marine biologists on Maui, in an attempt to quell people’s fear of sharks, point out that more people are killed worldwide by falling coconuts than by sharks.

 Fresh off the tree they have a thick green wood pulp like husk that must be whacked off to get to the nut.
 Another favorite experience of ours was at a local private luau on the Big Island of Hawaiʻi where they had a trash can filled with fresh coconuts on ice.
 A guy would whack off the top of the green husk and nut in a couple precision strikes with a machete, dump some rum in it and hand it to you with a straw.
-It was friggin awesome.
 Another well known desert in the islands is haupia which is a firm coconut pudding concoction.
 Sweet yet mellow.
 We could go on and on about stuff like candied coconut or the many fish dishes made with coconut milk we’ve enjoyed, but our best advice is to get your hands on a fresh one and anything else that’s “coconut kine” on Maui if you get the chance.

 We just scratched the surface on the topic of Maui’s fruit trees but the best advice we can give people who visit Maui is to get your hands on some fresh fruit!
 It’s one of Maui’s true treasures.

-Another plant brought to Hawai’i by the voyaging polynesians is the breadfruit tree.
+Another plant brought to Hawai’i by the voyaging Polynesians is the breadfruit tree.
 This beautiful tree played a major role in colonizing the Pacific and was a key staple food.
 For hundreds of years before western contact with Hawai’i this fruit tree, called ulu, was a large part of the cultural and spiritual life of ancient Hawaiians.
 Ancient Hawaiian breadfruit groves were so large that some were capable of sustaining around 75,000 people!
 These trees were also an important source of wood, craft materials and medicines.
 Today few of the trees remain.

 Breadfruit trees are one of the highest yielding food plants known.
 A single tree can produce between 50 to 150 fruits per year (yield varies between wet and dry areas) and their round, oval or oblong fruits can weigh as much as 12 pounds!